mgevor/vscode_opengrok/README.md

 * `openGrok.serverURL`: Full path to the OpenGrok server.
 * `openGrok.defaultProjects`: List of projects to search by default.
+* `openGrok.localRootDir`: Full path to the root folder of the projects.

 ## How to Use